SauravKumarMahato/Learning_git/Readme.md

 ```diff
 touch filename.extension
 ```
--(to create file of the given extension)
+- to create file of the given extension

 ## RESTORE (from staging area)
 ```diff
 git restore --staged filename
 ```
--(to restore the given file)
+- to restore the given file
 ```diff
 git restore --staged .
 ```
--(to resttore all files from staging area)
+- to resttore all files from staging area

 ## Reset
 - There are three types of reset and they are